 The University Libraries

-- 24/7 access on or off campus to the library catalogue, our electronic resources, the programme notes your department has put online and a fantastic array of learning materials
+You can have 24/7 access on or off-campus to the library catalogue, our electronic resources, the programme notes your department has put online and a fantastic array of learning materials.
+Both the Sydney Jones and Harold Cohen libraries are open 24 hours on week days throughout the academic year.

 Getting help 24/7